ErikPrantare/Mandelscape/README.md

 ## Options
 To use dvorak mode, start Mandelscape with `--dvorak` flag.
-Controls can be found at the bottom of src/main.cpp.
+Controls can be found in `src/keymaps.cpp`.

 ## Using different scripts
 Loading different scripts is done with ctrl+l.